ericsund/door-monitor/README.md

 * Connect and wire your Raspberry Pi, see http://pinout.xyz/.
 This project uses GPIO pin 12.
 * Run the Python script: `sudo python main.py`

+### Features
+* Send a tweet with the date and time when door is opened and closed
+* Play a door open and close sound

 ### Todo
 * Include wiring instructions